kmp222/wave-to-wav/README.md

 ## Overview

-This project is a simple sine oscillator implemented in C++, allowing users to generate a sine wave with adjustable parameters.
-The output of the oscillator is saved as a WAV file, providing a convenient way to generate and save sine waveforms.
+simple c++ sine oscillator implemented in C++, allowing users to generate a sine wave.
+The output of the oscillator is saved as a WAV file.

-## Features

-- **Adjustable Parameters:** Control the frequency, amplitude, and duration of the sine wave.
-- **WAV File Output:** Save the generated sine wave as a WAV file for further use.

 ### Credits
 [Akash Murthy](https://www.youtube.com/watch?v=qqjvB_VxMRM)